Download Careers360 App

 Vitamin B12 Anemia

-• A common type of anaemia which occurs due to lack of vitamin B12.
+• A common type of anaemia which occurs due to a lack of vitamin B12.
 This is essential for the formation of red blood cells.

 Symptoms of Anaemia

-The most common symptom of anaemia is fatigue. symptoms vary from person to person.
+The most common symptom of anaemia is fatigue.
+Symptoms vary from person to person.
 Mild anaemia can cause some people to have few or no symptoms.
 Other common symptoms include

 • Pallid complexion